Eimskipafélag Íslands (EIM) Q2 2024 earnings summary

 Outlook and guidance

-Solid performance expected in Q3, with vehicle imports to Iceland weak but foodstuff and general cargo robust.
+Solid Q3 performance expected, with weak vehicle imports to Iceland but robust foodstuff and general cargo.

-Export outlook from Iceland positive, with stable quotas and increased salmon harvesting.
+Export outlook from Iceland is positive, with stable quotas and increased salmon harvesting.

 Faroe Islands and Norway expected to see stable or increased export volumes.